What Is Death Anxiety (Thanatophobia or Fear of Death): Symptoms & Ways To Overcome It

 When to seek help

-It’s normal to have some concerns about your health as you age or worry about what will happen to your family or friends when you pass away.
+It’s normal to have some concerns about your health as you age or to worry about dying occasionally.

-However, if you regularly experience intense anxiety caused by thoughts about dying or death, it may be time to seek professional help.
-This includes if your fear of death affects your daily life, if you avoid triggering situations, or if you’re using drugs or alcohol to cope.
+However, if you regularly experience extreme anxiety around death, it may be time to seek professional help.
+This includes if your fears affect your daily life, if you avoid triggering situations, or if you’re using drugs or alcohol to cope.

-You can seek help by talking to your doctor about what you’re experiencing or booking a session with a licensed therapist.
+You can seek help by talking to your doctor about what you’re experiencing or booking a session with a mental health professional.

 Diagnosis and death anxiety test

-As thanatophobia, or death anxiety, is not a clinically recognized condition, your doctor or therapist will likely classify it as a specific phobia.
-However, they will note that fear of dying or death is the root of your anxiety.
+As thanatophobia, or death anxiety, is not a clinically recognized condition, your doctor or therapist will As thanatophobia is not a clinically recognized condition, your doctor or therapist will likely classify it as a specific phobia.
+However, they will note that fear of mortality or dying is the root of your distress.

 Your doctor or therapist will carry out a psychological evaluation to help them make an accurate diagnosis, which can involve questions about the following:

-• Events in your personal and family history related to death or dying
+- Events in your personal and family history related to death and dying

 The doctor will try to determine how intense your fear is in relation to your circumstances.
-They will also assess whether your death anxiety is linked to any other underlying mental health disorder.
+They will also assess whether your thanatophobia is linked to any other underlying mental health conditions like social anxiety or illness anxiety disorder.

 You can take this clinically-validated death anxiety test.
 This test can help identify levels of anxiety related to the particular fear of dying.
 Just by asking yourself these questions, you can gain much insight into your emotional state.